shahriarms/demo/README.md

     ```
     POSTGRES_URL="postgresql://USER:PASSWORD@HOST:PORT/DATABASE"
     ```
     The `.gitignore` file is already configured to ignore `.env.local`, so your credentials will not be committed to Git.
+If you are using Docker, `docker-compose.yml` will automatically load this file.

 ### 3. Set Up the Database Table